While at the market yesterday looking for things to snitch, I bought a sack of my favorite olives, les Lucques.

 Lucques olives are originally from Italy, but are now most closely associated with France and they’re unlike any other olive you’re likely to sample, free or otherwise.
 Grown in the Hérault region in the south of France, the Languedoc, they’re harvested in the fall and can be difficult to find depending on the time of the year.
 These olives are meaty and sweet, not soft, salty, or mushy like some olives can be.
 The green flesh is firm and bright, and the olives themselves must be kept submerged in their light brine since they discolor very easily.

-While they are available in jars, I am lucky to have a prime source for these green beauties just steps away from where I live.
-And they are certainly one of the best things you can possibly eat.
+While they are available in jars, I am lucky to have a prime source for these green beauties at my local market.
+They are certainly one of the best things you can possibly eat.
 The first time you try one, you’re likely to be very surprised to find they’re unlike any other olives you’re used to eating.

 These fine olives are meant to be eaten just as they are, perhaps accompanied by thin slices of jambon and a bowl of crisp radishes with a glass of rosés as an aperitif.
 I buy small sacks of Lucques olives at the market weekly, since if I keep too many around, I tend to eat them all at once; they’re that good.